 Enable: Checking this will enable the Camera Clipping feature.

-- Near threshold: Specifies near threshold distance from the camera.
+Near clipping: Specifies near threshold distance from the camera.
 Instances closer than that will be clipped away.
 The distance is in scene units.

-- Far threshold: Specifies far threshold distance from the camera.
+- Far clipping: Specifies far threshold distance from the camera.
 Instances further than that will be clipped away.
 The distance is in scene units.

 Known Limitations of Camera Clipping: